Year 1 2025 - 2026

 The Year One Team

-Miss Kennedy is the main class teacher for Year One this year and Mrs Tucker will also be teaching in class on a Tuesday morning, along with the support of Mr Coleclough, our PE and Forest School specialist teacher.
-Mrs Lee is our Teaching Assistant who will be supporting Year One throughout the week.
+Miss Kennedy is the main class teacher for Year One this year and Mrs Tucker will also be teaching in class on a Tuesday morning, along with the support of Mr Ault for PE and Elenka for our Story House sessions.

 We have a strong and enthusiastic team working together in Year One.
 We are all passionate about the development of young children academically, socially and emotionally and we are all excited to